evanboardway/GVSU-CIS350-space-force-official/docs/software_requirements_specification.md

     4. The user shall not have access to the source code.
 2. Recoverability
     1. The game shall have a save function which will allow players to save their progress and resume their playthrough at a later time.
-    2. The user shall not be able to edit save files outside of the game.
+    2. The user shall not be able to create false save files outside of the game.